Family-owned business

 The history of the current Mitland complex along the beautiful northern fort moat is closely intertwined with that of the over 175-year-old Fort De Bilt.
 The founder of the company was G.P.J.
 Plijnaar, born in Zutphen in 1878 but raised in Utrecht.

 After ending a career as a gymnastics teacher, he sought other means of livelihood at the age of 42.
 In 1920, he was sworn in as a real estate agent and bought plots of land here and there.
 In this way, he acquired a plot of land with a concrete tennis court behind Willem Barentszstraat in 1921.
 The plot bordered the Ezelsdijk, which was part of the covered community road between the forts Blauwkapel and De Bilt.
-The tennis court had been in use for several years by residents of Willem Barentszstraat.
+The tennis court had already been in use for several years by residents of Willem Barentszstraat.

 Expansion with Tea Garden